Oda of Saxony

-Oda of Saxony (877 – aft.
+Oda of Saxony (c.
+877 – aft.
 952) was a Saxon princess.
-She was the daughter of Otto I, Duke of Saxony (830/840 – 912) and Hedwiga of Babenberg.
+She was the daughter of Otto I, Duke of Saxony and Hedwiga of Babenberg.
 She married King Zwentibold of Lotharingia and at his death in August 900 (when Oda must have been 23), she contracted a second marriage with Count Gerhard I of Metz.
 From this union were born: